Pebble Accretion: Introduction: Pebbles

 \section{Introduction: Pebbles}

-Pebble accretion is a process that describes the growth of large bodies (planetesimals or planets) by accretion of small, aerodynamically active particles.
-It should not be confused with processes that describe the formation of macroscopic bodies itself, which could also involve pebble-sized particles.
-In particular, the \hbindex{streaming instability} (or other drag-mediated instabilities) describe how planetesimal size bodies form by concentration and subsequent gravitational collapse.
+Pebble accretion describes the growth of large bodies, ranging from planetesimals to planets, through the accretion of small, aerodynamically active particles \citep{OrmelKlahr2010}.
+In this process, the planetary body is massive enough to gravitationally attract solid particles, but not yet massive enough to rapidly accrete gas.
+Pebbles are particles of intermediate size: small enough for gas drag to play a decisive role \textit{during} the encounter but large enough to decouple from the gas.
+Pebble accretion provides a means to bridge the gap between ${\sim}$km-sized planetesimal bodies and the ${\sim}10\,m_\oplus$ mass at which runaway gas accretion commences.
+Pebble accretion should not be confused with processes that describe the formation of macroscopic bodies itself, which could also involve pebble-sized particles.
+In particular, the \hbindex{streaming instability} (or other drag-mediated instabilities) describes how planetesimal size bodies form by concentration and subsequent gravitational collapse.
 But this is not pebble accretion.

-Before introducing pebble accretion we first must clarify what pebbles are in an astrophysical context.
-I will define \begin{svgraybox} Pebbles are aerodynamically active particles that can drift over significant distances within the lifetime of the protoplanetary disk \end{svgraybox} In the next, I review the observational evidence for the existence of pebble-sized particles in disks and the aerodynamics of particles in gas-rich disks.
-Then I will intro the key physical underpinning pebble accretion and the framework as it has developed over the past decade.
+Before further introducing pebble accretion we first must clarify what pebbles are in an astrophysical context.
+I will define \begin{svgraybox} Pebbles are aerodynamically active particles that can drift over significant distances within the lifetime of the protoplanetary disk \end{svgraybox} In the next, I review the observational evidence for the existence of pebble-sized particles in disks and how pebbles are defined from an aerodynamical perspective.
+The remainder of this Chapter introduces the pebble accretion framework as it has developed over the past decade.